 - Plagiarism: taking material from another's work and submitting it as one's own.

 - Self-plagiarism: republishing one's own material that has previously been published elsewhere in the primary literature without citing the earlier publication.

-If such acts of scientific misconduct are revealed, the editors may impose sanctions on the authors.
+If such acts of scientific misconduct are revealed, the editorial may impose sanctions on the authors.
 Such sanctions could range from an immediate rejection of the paper in question, a severe warning to the author as regards his/her future conduct up to a ban from submitting manuscripts for a certain period.
-The editors may alert editors of similar journals - also by other publishers - and communicate the type of ethical violation, the names of the authors and the sanctions applied.
+The editorial may alert editorial of similar journals – also by other publishers – and communicate the type of ethical violation, the names of the authors and the sanctions applied.

-All the correspondence referring to a particular case should be archived for 10. years.
-Decisions as to what sanctions to take are in the hands of the Editors.
+All the correspondence referring to a particular case should be archived for 10 years.
+Decisions as to what sanctions to take are in the hands of the editorial.
 In the most difficult cases, members of the respective editorial boards may be called as advisors ensuring that the process does not become too time-consuming and drawn out.

 In the preparation of these Ethical Guidelines sources used: Journal of Analytical Chemistry, 2007, vol. 62, No. 4, pp. 441–444.